 The TSN announcing team commented that it was sad that the Gallagher Brothers couldn’t put aside their differences for one song during “Wonderwall” but no mention was made of Dave Davies during “Waterloo Sunset”.
 Before the British Tabloids had the Gallagher Brothers to write about they had the Davies Brothers.

 Dave Davies arguably invented the distorted guitar sound or at least was the first to bring it to mainstream prominence with the riff to “You Really Got Me”.
-The Kinks, the band Dave Davies started that his older brother Ray joined is considered by some to be the third best British Invasion band, but some even claim it was the best.
+The Kinks, the band Dave Davies started that his older brother Ray joined is considered by some to be the third best British Invasion band, but some even claim it was the best British rock band.
 Although the band feuded they stayed together until the 80s producing radio hits in three decades.
 They left behind an often overlooked songbook which a lot of 90s alternative and indie musicians have mined.

 The Kinks had five Top 10 singles on the US Billboard chart.
 Nine of their albums charted in the Top 40.
 In the UK, the group had seventeen Top 20 singles and five Top 10 albums.